-On Tuesday morning the party at Betts Camp, comprising Evan Hayes, Laurie Seaman, Thomas Bottrell, Lorne Douglas, Emil Sodersteen and Mr Larsen (probably C Larsen,12 although some sources cite the sixth member of the party as Ray Utne13) departed for Charlottes Pass on the first leg of a journey in which the final destination had not been agreed.
-The weather was fine, and a trip to the summit was a possibility, but at that time Hayes and Seaman intended to return to Betts Camp for a late lunch and then go on to the Hotel for dinner and a committee meeting.
-As a result, the party was not carrying any spare equipment, food or clothing.14 Hayes had even left his compass in his knapsack back at Betts.15
+On Tuesday morning the party at Betts Camp, comprising Evan Hayes, Laurie Seaman, Thomas Bottrell, Lorne Douglas, Emil Sodersteen and Mr Larsen (probably C Larsen,13 although Laidley cites the sixth member of the party as Ray Utne14) departed for Charlottes Pass on the first leg of a journey in which no final destination had been agreed.
+The weather was fine, and a trip to the summit was a possibility, but at that time Hayes and Seaman had stated intentions to return to Betts Camp for a late lunch and then go on to the Hotel for dinner and a committee meeting.
+As a result, the party was not carrying any spare equipment, food or clothing.15 Hayes had even left his compass in his knapsack back at Betts.16